mjambon/thoughts/src/definitions/definitions.md

 *** data
 title: data
+synonyms: data points

 Structured information that can be exchanged unambiguously.
 Data is said to be collected when it's the result of an intentional [process].
 Otherwise, it is said to be created.

+*** data-point
+title: data point
+synonyms: datum

+The singular form of [data] more commonly used than "datum".
+It refers to a value that has a given type and is part of a set of other values of the same type.

+*** observation
+title: observation
+synonyms: observations

+A collected [data point].

 *** event
 title: event